Change php.ini under PHP suEXEC Daemon Mode? Not Possible!

 We’re happy to announce the release of LSWS 4.2.1, both to address an issue with php.ini location, but also to bump up PHP performance through streamlining PHP process launch.

 Unfortunately, we’re not going to solve this problem completely without heavily modifying PHP engine internals.
-So, we’re taking a half step back to ensure full functionality: When php.ini needs to be overridden for one user, LSWS 4.2.1 will automatically switch to non-daemon mode and start a fresh PHP process with a customized php.ini.
-For this user, opcode caches cannot be shared among multiple processes, and the in-memory cache will be flushed for each process exit.
-It’s unfortunate that some users won’t get all the advantages of LSWS, but there’s no better solution if the php.ini needs to be changed.
-Other users, without a customized php.ini, won’t be affected and will stay in daemon mode.
-You do not need to worry about whether a user has a different php.ini.
-LSWS will automatically switch to the optimal solution.
+So, we’re taking a half step back to ensure full functionality: When php.ini needs to be overridden for one user, LSWS 4.2.1 will automatically switch to Worker mode (LiteSpeed’s default suEXEC mode) and start a fresh PHP processes to meet PHP needs.
+This means opcode caches cannot be shared among multiple processes and the in-memory cache will be flushed for each process exit.
+It’s unfortunate that some of our users won’t be able to get all the advantages of LSWS, but there’s no better solution if the php.ini needs to be changed.

-Even if your users are in non-daemon mode, though, LSWS 4.2.1 is still going to benefit them.
-In this release, PHP processes are launched through light weight lscgid instead of the web server itself, reducing the system cost of starting a new PHP.
-All your users will notice the difference in PHP performance.
+Even if your users are in Worker mode, though, LSWS 4.2.1 is still going to benefit them.
+In this release, PHP processes are launched through the light weight lscgid instead of the web server itself, reducing the system cost of starting a new PHP.
+All LiteSpeed users, whether using Daemon or Worker mode, will notice the difference in PHP performance.